null Who can adopt a rescue animal? 11 common myths debunked

-This month is Adoptober, where we're celebrating all the amazing and diverse animals in our care who are looking for their forever homes...
+Whether it's Adoptober or any month of the year, we're always celebrating the amazing and diverse animals in our care who are ready to be loved and on the lookout for their forever homes.

 Plus, just because the first animal might not be a match, it doesn't mean that the next one won't be!
 Our primary concern will always be whether the adopter will meet the welfare needs of the animal.
 If you believe you can do so, then please don't hesitate to get started.
 Come and see us, you might be surprised by which animal you match with!

 Still unsure if you could adopt?
 Here are some of our most commonly heard myths - busted by our dedicated rehoming team...